 Irene Halverson,100, of Spencer, Iowa formerly of Sioux Rapids, died on January 22, 2023 at Northshire in Spencer.

-Private family graveside services will take place in the Lone Tree Cemetery.
-A memorial service will take place at a later date.
+Memorial services will take place Saturday, August 26, 2023 at 12:00 p.m. at the First Lutheran Church in Sioux Rapids, Iowa.
+VIsitation will be held one hour prior to the service at the CHURCH.
 The Sliefert Funeral Home in Sioux Rapids is in charge of the arrangements.

 Irene Joyce Johnson was born August 26, 1922 in Lakefield, Minnesota, to Edmund and Opal Johnson.
 She was the first of six siblings, Inez, Everett, Mildred, Irving, and Ardyce.
 At the age of three the family moved to Buena Vista County, where she attended school in Marathon during her early years.
 She would eventually graduate from Sioux Rapids Schools in 1940 as salutatorian; ironically her daughters, Sandy and Judy were also Salutatorian in 1962 and 1964 and her daughter Joan was valedictorian in 1965.
 In the Buena Vista County Spelling Bee, Irene placed third, just one place off of going to the state Spelling Bee.